Beach Competition Events

 In the junior activities section, the club has produced many Branch & State champions over the years across the full spectrum of age divisions and events.

 The club continues to perform strongly in beach competition in the junior activities section.
-The number of beach competitors in the senior section (U15s to Open & Masters) remains small.
+The number of beach competitors in the senior section remains small but is currently in a re-building phase with a number of competitors now running in the U15-U17 age groups.

 Fitness, training and competition